BriteW31/CSC-projects/Excel Forecast/README.txt

 Note: the Excel file input is slightly less strict compared to Python.
 You can factor in additional headers (up to 10 headers).
 Additionally, so long as a sheet contains the latest year number, you can use any name for that sheet.

 An example Excel file has been added.
+More updates will be added to fix the exported Excel format.